Flavonol-3-O-glycoside xylosyltransferase

-Thus, the two substrates of this enzyme are UDP-D-xylose and flavonol 3-O-glycoside, whereas its two products are UDP and flavonol 3-[-D-xylosyl-(1->2)-beta-D-glycoside].
+The two substrates of this enzyme characterised from tulip and Euonymus alatus are a flavonol 3-O-glycoside and UDP-D-xylose.
+The enzyme transfers the xylose sugar unit to give the corresponding flavonol 3-[-D-xylosyl-(1->2)-beta-D-glycoside, with uridine diphosphate (UDP) as a byproduct.

+For example, rutin is converted to quercetin 3-(2G-xylosylrutinoside):

-This enzyme belongs to the family of glycosyltransferases, specifically the pentosyltransferases.
+The enzyme is a glycosyltransferase, specifically a pentosyltransferases.
 The systematic name of this enzyme class is UDP-D-xylose:flavonol-3-O-glycoside 2-O-beta-D-xylosyltransferase.